 A single company is responsible for introducing all approved TPs in the current TR, i.e. TR editor.
 However, it is the responsibility of the contact person of each band/band combination to ensure that the TPs related to the band/band combination have been implemented.

 5 SA NR SUL band combination: Specific Band Combination Part

+5.1 CA_n1_SUL_n78-n81

+5.1.1 Operating bands

+Table 5.1.1-1: SUL band combination